For over two years I have had the dream of running in the Jerusalem Marathon. Well...this week I'm walking (running) out my dream - want to join me?

 Nearly 200 volunteers participated in Inheritance of Hope’s 2nd Annual Legacy Run!
 This year, Team IoH Director, Candice Walsh, identified Chantel Azevedo to serve as Volunteer Coordinator.
 A native of Toronto, Chantel graduated from Brevard College in May 2013 with a Bachelor of Arts in Integrated Studies with an emphasis in Political Science and Communications.
 Her leadership was critical to the success of the Legacy Run.

 As Volunteer Coordinator, Chantel coordinated, planned, and managed all aspects of volunteer initiatives.
 In addition to race day volunteer communications and responsibilities, she also planned and managed the volunteer work-night and volunteer appreciation dinner.
 Chantel’s leadership was also integral to the efficiency of the Pre-race Pasta Dinner and Bib Pick-Up event.
 Thank you, Chantel!

+How did you become involved with Inheritance of Hope?
 As a senior student-athlete at Brevard College last April 2013, I volunteered my time to help with the first annual Legacy Run Pasta Dinner and Bib Pick-Up at the Brevard Community Church.
 At the time, I did not know what the Legacy Run was nor who Inheritance of Hope was.

 I had so much fun meeting many of the runners who were going to be participating in the race the next day and as a bonus, the pasta dinner was excellent!
 As the night progressed, the time came when Executive Director Deric Milligan as well as Director Candice Walsh were scheduled to be on stage to talk about Inheritance of Hope.